Hugo-Wan/Nanopolysaccharide-Builder/README.md

 (Extensible nanopolysaccharide support: Support for hemicellulose, and its linked with lignin and tannins, is under development.)

 # Requirements
 Python 3.10, Pyside, numpy PyQT5, MDAnalysis, VMD-python, psfgen, Ambertools.
-NAMD 3.0/ GROMACS/ AMBER/ LAMMPS
+NAMD 3.0/ GROMACS/ AMBER/ LAMMPS.

 # Installation
 We recommend installing NPB on a Linux system, such as Rocky Linux, Ubuntu, or similar distributions.
 For Windows users, we suggest running NPB inside a virtual machine (using VMware) or through the Windows Subsystem for Linux (WSL).